-- 8.1 DCPC: Within any District of Critical Planning Concern, any development which the Martha's Vineyard Commission has specifically classified as being of regional impact within the Guidelines approved for that DCPC. - 8.2 Demolition or Exterior Alteration of Historic Structures: The demolition or exterior alteration of any structure that: - has been identified as having historic significance by a local historic commission or architectural commission, by a general plan of the Town, by the Massachusetts Historical Commission, or is listed with the National or Massachusetts Registers of Historic Places; or - ii) is more than a hundred years old with MVC concurrence.
+- 8.1 Demolition of Historic Structures: The Demolition of any structure that: - a) has been identified as having historic significance by a local historic commission or architectural commission, by a general plan of the Town, by the Massachusetts Historical Commission, or is listed with the National or Massachusetts Registers of Historic Places (see attached map); or - b) was constructed before January 1, 1900 with MVC Concurrence Exempted from this section 8.1 are structures located within: - established historic districts and which are already protected by local historical or architectural commission review that has the legal authority to condition and permanently deny an application; or - the Martha's Vineyard Camp Meeting Association's Wesleyan Grove National Historic Landmark District. - 8.2 Archeology: Any Development or excavation that proposes the division or subdivision of land or the Clearing or Topological Alteration of land that is identified by any state or federal or local agency as being of archaeological significance with MVC Concurrence. - 8.3 Significant Habitat: Any Development that proposes site alterations or clearance of more than two (2) acres of Significant Habitat including Clearing and Topographical Alteration with MVC Concurrence.

-This excludes structures located within:

-- established historic districts and are already protected by local historical or architectural commission review that has the legal authority to condition and permanently deny an application .or - the Martha's Vineyard Camp Meeting Association's Wesleyan Grove National Historic Landmark District.

-- 8.3 Archeology: Any development which proposes the division or subdivision of land or the clearing or topographical alteration of land that is identified by any state or federal or local agency as being of archaeological significance with MVC concurrence. - 8.4 Significant Habitat: Any development which proposes site alterations or clearance of more than two (2) acres of Significant Habitat including topographical alteration or clearing with MVC concurrence.

-Note: See also threshold 2.5, Division or Subdivision of Significant Habitat.
+Note: See also section 2.5.

-- 8.5 Coastal DCPC: Any development within the Coastal District of Critical Planning Concern that: - a) results in a new or the expansion of an existing road, bridge, ramp, or driveway which provides direct public vehicular access to or crosses coast, a great pond or other water body, a coastal bank, a dune, a tidal wetland, or to a beach; or - b) results in a hard-surfaced road, parking lot or walkway with an impervious surface, as defined by local Town bylaws; or - c) results in a parking lot for more than five (5) vehicles; or - d) results in development on Nomans Land Island. - 8.6 Critical Open Space: Any development located in the Critical Open Space defined in the Island Plan with MVC concurrence. - 8.7 Current, Former, or Potential Farmland: Any site alteration, construction, or other development of two (2) acres or more on land in Contiguous Related Ownership other than those directly related to agricultural food production which is: - a) Currently active farmland, or - b) Land that has actively been worked as farmland at any time since January 1, 1974; or - c) Identified as Prime Agricultural Soils; - with MVC concurrence.
+- 8.4 Coastal DCPC: Any Development within the Coastal DCPC that: - a) results in a new, or the expansion of an existing, road, bridge, ramp, or driveway which provides direct public vehicular access to or crosses the coast, a great pond or other water body, a coastal bank, a dune, a tidal wetland, or to a beach; or - b) results in a hard-surfaced road, parking lot or walkway with an impervious surface, as defined by Town bylaws; or - c) results in a parking lot for more than five (5) vehicles; or - d) results in Development on Nomans Land Island. - 8.5 Current, Former, or Potential Farmland: Any site alteration, construction, or other Development on two (2) or more acres of land in Contiguous Related Ownership (other than those directly related to agricultural food production) that is: - a) currently active Farmland, or - b) has actively been worked as Farmland at any time since January 1, 1974; or - c) identified as Prime Agricultural Soils, - with MVC Concurrence.

-Note: See also threshold 2.4, division or subdivision of farmland.
+Note: See also section 2.4.